SoumyadipYT-OSS/DSA-in-Csharp/DataStructure/11_Graph✅/GRAPH.md

 >> Recommendations: Suggesting friends or content based on mutual connections and interests.

 *• Transportation Networks:*
+>> Routes: Mapping out routes and connections between cities, train stations, or bus stops.

+>> Navigation: Finding the shortest or fastest path between two locations using algorithms like Dijkstra's or A*.

 *• Internet & Web:*
+>> Web Pages: Representing web pages as nodes and hyperlinks as edges.

+>> Search Engines: Using graph algorithms to rank web pages (e.g., Google's PageRank algorithm).
 *• Biology & Medicine:*

 *• Telecommunications:*